 However, transfeminine bottom surgery transforms male genitalia by reconstructing the anatomy of current female genitalia.
 Then, facial feminization surgery transforms the masculine features of one’s face to a more feminine presentation.

 Gender reassignment procedures may include surgery to remove the uterus, all or part of the vagina or reconstruction of the urethra.
-Surgeries for creating a penis using the tissue of another body part, penile implants, hair grafts, breast and/or butt augmentations are also specific to reassignments.
+Surgeries for creating a penis using the tissue of another body part, penile implants, hair grafts, breast or butt augmentations are also specific to reassignments.

 Voice feminization surgery for male patients wishing to have a more feminine voice is also available.
 Many different specific gender reassignment surgeries are available.
 Always seek medical advice from your healthcare professional before making any decisions.